coq/ceps/text/xxx-rewrite-rules.md

       | match lhs with p₁ ... pₙ                 pattern-matching of a lhs
 ```

 Symbols are rigid terms, typically axioms.
-We could in principle allow for
-more terms to qualify as symbols such as definitions (constants).
 It is up to
 the user to make sure that the rules make sense and are applicable.
 In the case of pattern-matching, all the branches are patterns as well.
 Patterns obey the following syntax: